elisa-tech/wg-aerospace/docs/Aerospace-Uses-Cases.md

 ### System Requirements

+* The Cabin Lights system is implemented as a cFS application.
+* The light switching system is implemented as a cFS application.
 * The Cabin Lights system shall turn lights on in less than 500 ms of the light switch turning on
 * The Cabin Lights system shall turn lights off in less than 500 ms of the light switch turning off

+### Proposed Plan

+We propose to progressively work towards this implementation by turning each element from the current demonstration into a cFS element, one at a time.

+1. Demonstrate sending a message to existing sample application in cFS.

+2. Demonstrate monitoring event from that application from within cFS.

+3. Make application for lights; send command from external system, monitor from within cFS.

+4. Make application for switch; send command through the SB, monitor from within cFS.

 ### Use Case Description for scenario "One Device"